microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Upgrade.md

 ### :rocket: Upgrade Using Only ambrosiaConfig.json

-With the goals of 'simplicity' and 'ease of use' in mind, the upgrade can largely be accomplished purely by making changes to the ambrosiaConfig.json file.
+After the necessary code changes have been made, the upgrade itself can largely be accomplished purely by making changes to the ambrosiaConfig.json file.
-No additional command-line tools are explicitly used (they are simply run under the covers as needed), which is made possible by specifying the path(s) to the tools using the `icBinFolder` setting in ambrosiaConfig.json (which can include a semi-colon separated list of paths).
+No additional command-line tools are explicitly used (they are simply run under the covers as needed), which is made possible by specifying the path(s) to the tools (ambrosia.exe) using either the `AMBROSIATOOLS` environment variable or the `icBinFolder` setting in ambrosiaConfig.json (which can include a semi-colon separated list of paths).

 **Preparing to test a "live" upgrade**